Friedrich Engels: Paris

-Engels decided to return to Germany in 1844.
+Engels returned to Germany in 1844.
 On the way, he stopped in Paris to meet Karl Marx, with whom he had an earlier correspondence.
-Marx had been living in Paris since late October 1843, after the Rheinische Zeitung was banned in March 1843 by Prussian governmental authorities.
+Marx had been living in Paris since late October 1843, after the Rheinische Zeitung was banned in March 1843 by the Prussian government.
 Prior to meeting Marx, Engels had become established as a fully developed materialist and scientific socialist, independent of Marx's philosophical development.

-In Paris, Marx was publishing the Deutsch–Französische Jahrbücher.
-Engels met Marx for a second time at the Café de la Régence on the Place du Palais, 28 August 1844.
+In Paris, Marx and Arnold Ruge were publishing the Deutsch–Französische Jahrbücher, of which only one issue appeared (in 1844), and in which Engels wrote Outlines of a Critique of Political Economy.
+Engels met Marx for a second time at the Café de la Régence on the Place du Palais, on 28 August 1844.
 The two quickly became close friends and remained so their entire lives.
 Marx had read and was impressed by Engels's articles on The Condition of the Working Class in England in which he had written that "[a] class which bears all the disadvantages of the social order without enjoying its advantages, [...]
 Who can demand that such a class respect this social order?"
 Marx adopted Engels's idea that the working class would lead the revolution against the bourgeoisie as society advanced toward socialism, and incorporated this as part of his own philosophy.